 The most common types of customs violations are:

-The United States Customs and Border Patrol uses what is known as the “harmonized tariff schedule” to enforce customs duties set in place by the Department of Commerce.
-The custom duties process works by an honor system of sorts, with importers relaying the classification and valuation of goods to Customs and Border Patrol, who then inspect and verify a small percentage of imports.
+The United States Customs & Border Protection (CBP) uses what is known as the “harmonized tariff schedule” to enforce customs duties set by the Department of Commerce.
+The custom duties process works by an honor system of sorts, with importers relaying the classification and valuation of goods to CBP, who then inspect and verify a small percentage of imports.
 It is because of this process that whistleblowers play a crucial role in uncovering customs fraud.

 It’s difficult for customs authorities to identify fraud for a number of reasons, including: